JuanFAlvarez/oscilloplot/README.md

 Here I use the lower 8 bits of PORTA and the upper 8 bits of PORTB.
 The reason for choosing the upper 8 bits of PORTB rather than the lower 8 was because some of the lower bits did not seem to be writeable.

+**Drawing tool**

+I made a drawing tool using tkinter on  Python 3.
+Although it logs up to the maximum amount of points in a 255x255 window, both microcontrollers cannot output higher than approximately 250+ data points after processing.
+Try to keep the total points to 250 MAX so that they all show up.